-- Sole Traders that don't want to trade under their own true name, can register a business name with the CRO.
+- Sole Traders who want to avoid trading under their actual name can register a business name with the Companies Registration Office (CRO).

-- For Example, Mary O'Brien can trade as Mary O'Brien or O'Brien.
-But if Mary wants to trade as anything other than that, she will need to register a Business Name.
+- For Example, Mary O’Brien can trade as Mary O’Brien or O’Brien.
+But if Mary wants to trade anything other than that, she must register a business name.

-- Sole Traders can have any business name as long as it complies with CRO business name guidelines.
+- Sole Traders can have any business name if it complies with CRO business name guidelines.

 - This process of business name registration does not constitute business registration.
 That is a separate process.

-- For example, Mega Bites Food Technology Limited trading as MegaBite.
-This longer version must be shown on all legal documentation, like correspondence with Revenue.
+- For instance, Mega Bites Food Technology Limited trading as MegaBite.
+This extended version must be shown on all legal documentation, like correspondence with Revenue.